 ROUND 10: standing dc in any st, ch 1, 1 dc in same st, * ch 1, skip 3 sts, (1 dc, ch 1, 1 dc) in next st * repeat from * to * 22 more times, ch 1, join with invisible join to standing dc..
 (24 V stitches)

 ROUND 11: begdc4tog in any ch sp that’s within the V of two dc, * ch 1, 1 dc in next ch sp, ch 1, dc4tog in next ch sp * repeat from * to * 22 more times, ch 1, ss in top of begdc4tog.
 (24 dc4tog and 24 dc)

 ROUND 12: standing sc in any chsp, ch 1, 2 sc in same chsp, 3 sc in each ch sp, join with invisible join to standing sc.
 (144 sc)

 It takes me a long time to design these patterns and to write them out – and running a website is not free.
-I have decided to keep my site ad-free (apart from a few affiliate links), so if you like my patterns I’d appreciate it if you would consider donating towards the cost:
+I have decided to keep my site ad-free, so if you like my patterns I’d appreciate it if you would consider donating towards the cost:

 Beautiful works.
 I enjoy your work very much.